 WritePlacer Tips and Strategies

-- Understand that the WritePlacer exam will NOT require any outside knowledge.
-You are not expected to have any specific technical know-how or understanding of specific books or authors.
+- This essay DOES NOT require you to have any outside knowledge.
 The essay will be based off a provided prompt meant to spark your creativity.
 Everything you need to answer the question will be part of the prompt!

-- No example is “too” specific.
+- Be specific in your argument.
 As long as you can argue logically that it supports your thesis, no example is “too” specific.
-Most essays are way too general.
-Aim to make the reader think, “wow, what extreme detail!” as they read.
+One of the biggest issues that writers have with the WritePlacer exam is being too vague and general.
 If you are using an example from personal experience, using some names, dates, places, and other concrete details can go a long way.
-Replace abstracts with absolutes.
+Try to avoid hypothetical examples as well.

 - Keep the introduction and conclusion brief.
 Don’t take forever to get to the topic.
 The function of an introductory paragraph is to introduce the reader to the topic in the prompt, and then to clearly and forcefully state your position on it.
-More than 3-4 sentences is too long.
-In the conclusion, 1-2 sentences is great to reiterate your position and leave the essay with a closing idea.
-Save your writing-time for your body paragraphs!
+This should be done in no more than 3–4 sentences.
+In the conclusion, 1–2 sentences are enough to reiterate your position and leave the essay with a closing idea.
+Save the bulk of your writing-time for your body paragraphs!

 - Use Transition Words.
 Scroll down to the bottom of this article to see a good list of common transition words.
 Be sure to use them as you move between paragraphs!
 Always make sure the reader will understand why you are moving from one paragraph to the next paragraph!